 Signs & Symptoms

 However, if you still have your uterus and wonder if you suffer from Ado, MRIs may be able to help diagnosis it.
 Again, the tumorous growths within the uterine walls may be mistaken for fibroids.
 And that’s assuming Ado has developed into masses and not just the tiny lesions and implants that may not be visible in an imaging study.
 Ultrasounds may also be useful in helping diagnose suspected Ado.
-If you would care to see some imaging studies of Adenomyosis, please click here.

 A hysteroscopy (a little camera tube pushed up into your uterus) or needle biopsies (little punches of tissue samples) may also help in the diagnosis of Ado; however, it may be inaccurate and provide a false negative since they may not be taking a tissue sample of the deeper uterine wall which is affected by Ado.